lbl-srg/soep/docs/_sources/api.txt

 graphical model editor.

-A solution for declaring information that is needed to integrate Modelica models with the OpenStudio Model library this is to use so-called vendor annotations [#ven_ann]_ in the Modelica code, and encode in these vendor annotations the information required
+A solution for declaring information that is needed to integrate Modelica models with the OpenStudio `Model Library` this is to use so-called vendor annotations [#ven_ann]_ in the Modelica code, and encode in these vendor annotations the information required